Mulvane Emergency Services

 The second group is the Resource group.
 These are local citizens who wish to volunteer a specific talent without having to run into a burning building.
 Resource group members are selected solely by the Chief based on their particular ability.

-The E.M.S. division is staffed 24 hrs a day by at least one Emergency Mobile Intensive Care Technician (Paramedic) and one E.M.T. driver.
-These positions are paid and the second out truck is then manned by volunteer's, usually E.M.T.'s from the Fire Department.
+The E.M.S. division is staffed 24 hrs a day by four Emergency Mobile Intensive Care Technician (Paramedic) and/or one E.M.T. driver staffing two ALS units.
+These positions are paid and a third out truck is then manned by volunteer's, usually E.M.T.'s from the Fire Department.

 1982 Photo